azoth-lang/azoth.language.reference/src/lexical-analysis.md

 Lexical processing consists of breaking down the file into a sequence of tokens that are the input to the syntactic analysis.
 Newlines, whitespace, and comments can separate tokens, but have no impact on the syntactic structure of programs, except for [documentation comments](documentation-comments.md).

 When multiple lexical rules match, the processing always forms the longest match.

-Historically, languages were designed using only characters from the ASCII character set even if they used Unicode encoding and allow Unicode values in strings and character literals.
-Azoth intentionally makes use of Unicode characters in some places when they improve readability.
-However, due to the difficulty of using Unicode characters on standard keyboards, these are always an alternative to more traditional ASCII notations.

 Note: the current version of Azoth does not have a preprocessor.
 If one is added, it will be handled similarly to the C# preprocessor by including it in the lexical grammar.